AnyLog-co/documentation/using grafana.md

 The additional information is provided using a JSON script with the following attribute names:

 <pre>
-dbms            - the name of the logical database to use sql             - a sql statement to use time_column     - the name of the time column in the Time Series format value_column    - the name of the value column in the Time Series format servers         - replacing the network determined servers with a list of destinations servers to use instructions    - additional AnyLog query instructions
+dbms            - The name of the logical database to use.
+Overrides the dbms name in the configuration page. table           - The name of the table to use.
+Overrides the table name in the sql statement. sql             - A sql statement to use. time_column     - The name of the time column in the Time Series format. value_column    - The name of the value column in the Time Series format. servers         - Replacing the network determined servers with a list of destinations servers to use. instructions    - Additional AnyLog query instructions.
 </pre>

 Example: